batugkocak/GitHub-User-Activity-by-roadmap.sh/README.md

 ## Acknowledgments

-This project was inspired by [roadmap.sh](https://roadmap.sh) and serves as a learning exercise for building CLI tools and consuming APIs.
+This project was inspired by [roadmap.sh/Github User Activity](https://roadmap.sh/projects/github-user-activity)  and serves as a learning exercise for building CLI tools and consuming APIs.